3v3ry0n3/.github/profile/README.md

 ## Some rules
 - Please don't delete other people's work or make big changes.
 If you are unsure, make a issue and @mention the user.
-- It _would be nice_ if you would not spam empty repos.
-They make it hard to find anything!
-- Currently not officially a rule: No NSWF, everything has to be SWF.
+- Currently not officially a rule: No NSFW, everything has to be SFW.